Expand Your XC-Ski Experience: Greenland’s Arctic Circle Race

 The storm made plain just how serious Greenlandic weather can be — and we were relieved when clouds lifted on our descent towards Sisimiut and we could view the finish line.
 By that point I was managing a boot blister on one toe and a persistent stabbing pain between my shoulder blades.
 The discomfort most likely stemmed from sloppy technique on the uphill climbs.
 I just did not care anymore; I wanted to be done.

-Crossing the last finish line delivered a strange, specific kind of satisfaction: health and strength to be able to finish 160 km of racing; age, feeling every one of my years; and nostalgia because I knew there would never be a third ARC for me.
+Crossing the last finish line delivered a specific kind of satisfaction: thankfulness for my health and strength to finish and the nostalgia of aging.
+I felt every one of my years and I knew there would never be a third ARC for me.

 The event final unfolded slowly and beautifully all afternoon.
 Skiers trickled in one by one, chips were collected by volunteers who were quick with a warm drink and Inuit words of congratulations.
 A posse of snowmobiles swept in behind the last finishers as the light faded, closing the course for another year.
 Gear was hauled back to the hotel, boots finally removed.
 And then — the shower.
 Hot water, steam, silence.
 Simply wonderful.
 I relish such hard-earned feelings of contentment.

 That evening, our small group gathered for dinner.
 Each of us held personal and shared stories of perseverance, gratitude, wonder for the Greenlandic outdoors and thankfulness for having participated (and finished).
-We were a bit battered and deeply satisfied.
-The real reward of an event like the ARC is not the well-earned finisher’s medal, it is the shared love of the great outdoors, the genuine adventure, and the quiet knowledge that we worked our body hard to complete a genuinely difficult goal — on purpose, with happiness and satisfaction.
+The real reward of an event like the ARC is not the well-earned finisher’s medal, it is the shared love of the great outdoors, the adventure, and the challenges of working hard.

 I returned home reminded of why living a life of contrast matters.
+Difficulty vs ease.
+Cold vs warmth.
+Focus vs relaxation.
 At every age I have embraced a life which asks much from me yet always, the outcome is worth the struggle.
 I must continue striving for adventure and challenge in sport even when my pace lessens and activity is redesigned.
 I must keep embracing the mental endeavors that push my boundaries of predictability and uncomfortable things.
 Doing so will keep me sparkling with life.
 (Plus, I own a lot of gear I must continue to use!)

 If you’re a skier who desires more than skiing groomed trails and familiar loops, the Arctic Circle Race is your answer.
 Start planning now.